-The value of valid flag for the idle states relates to /sys/power/enable_off_mode.
+The value of valid flag for the idle states relates to the flag enable_off_mode.
 If transition to OFF mode is disabled, the idle states that require MPU to be turned OFF are made valid.

 12.3.1.5.
 Performance considerations